-Another bag, which is all grown up, is the backpack – care of the biggest luxury brands reinventing the school boy carry thing with sleek designs and buttery leathers.
+Another bag which is all grown up, is the backpack.
+Every brand from the budget right through to some of the biggest names in luxury constantly vie to reinvent the school boy carry thing with sleek designs and buttery leathers.

-As well as the fabric – from sport nylons, to organic cottons – metallic hardware addd a touch of luxe to the backpack, with statement zips, pins and clips ramping up the detail.
+As well as the fabric – from sport nylons, to organic cottons – metallic hardware adds a touch of luxe to the backpack, with statement zips, pins and clips ramping up the detail.